techhunter2/techhunter2/README.md

 **`Digital Craftsman (Developer/Creator)`**
 <br/><br/>
-I'm a 3rd year Computer Science(Student) a part time Freelancer & a dynamic web Scrapping expert with proven ability to deliver short or long-term projects in data engineering, data warehousing, machine learning, and business intelligence realm.
+I'm a Computer Science(Student) a part time Freelancer & a dynamic web Scrapping expert with proven ability to deliver short or long-term projects in data engineering, data warehousing, machine learning, and business intelligence realm.
 My passion is to partner with my clients to deliver top-notch, scalable data solutions to provide immediate and lasting value.

 <h1 align="center">